Understanding your Title 24 Energy Compliance Report is Essential:

 Third, the following row will notify you whether or not a HERS Rater must verify airflow, rated equipment, and/or refrigerant charge.
 We must test airflow when air conditioning is added or altered.
 Do not confuse air conditioning with heating because airflow is not required in the case of a heating-only system.
 Rated equipment refers to ‘verified EER’ and ‘verified SEER’.
 This means that we must verify the efficiency ratings via an AHRI certificate.
 Therefore, it’s imperative that the installer selects AHRI-rated equipment.
 Commonly, we must verify refrigerant charge when an installer alters or adds a refrigerant-containing component.

 Fourth, the final row shows what the ductwork necessities are.
 ‘Type’ lists the location of the ductwork as conditioned or unconditioned space.
-Ducts in conditioned space is a HERS-verifiable item.
+Ducts in conditioned space are a HERS-verifiable item.
 Note the duct insulation values in columns four and five.
 The HVAC installer must put in the correct R-value ducting, which is factory-stamped onto the ducts.
 Last but not least, columns eleven and twelve will tell you if a HERS Rater must perform duct leakage testing.
-We must test duct leakage whenever an installer alters HVAC units, plenums, supply registers or more than forty feet of ductwork.
+We must test duct leakage whenever an installer alters HVAC units, plenums, supply registers, or more than forty feet of ductwork.

 HVAC Credits, Duct Leakage, Indoor Air Quality, and Fan Watt Draw

 Now, we are coming to the end of the Title 24 Report.
 On the last page, let’s get through the final HERS-only requirements.
 Duct leakage is a pressure test we use to measure air leakage in the HVAC system.
-For new ductwork, the duct leakage maximum is 5% and for existing ductwork, up to 15% is allowed.
-The remaining items in the row account for other miscellaneous compliance credits.
+For new ductwork, the duct leakage maximum is 5% and for existing ductwork, up to 15% is allowed—the remaining items in the row account for other miscellaneous compliance credits.

 Fan Watt Draw, listed under fan systems, is usually an AC-only condition.
 Once again, we are not sure why this section is separate from the other AC requirements, but alas, it is a test to measure how much energy the system uses to generate the airflow demand.
 Finally, Indoor Air Quality is a verification measure that pertains to whole house fans and other various ventilation fans (bathroom, laundry, etc).
 AHAM’s directory offers you a list of approved fans with their appropriate sound and airflow ratings.
 HERS Raters will authenticate the installation of appropriate fans.